-The crop for the year 2025 is Sunflowers.
+The crop for the year 2024 is Sugar Beets.
 These seeds must have been purchased through the Extension Office to participate in the Special Agronomy Project and exhibits.

 11. Special Agronomy Project - Educational Exhibit (SF259)- Educational exhibit based on what was learned from the project.
-Present information on a no larger than 28" wide x 28" tall on plywood, or poster board.
+Present information on a poster 14" X 22" either vertical or horizontal arrangement or in a clear plastic report cover.
 The 4-H member's name, age, address, and county must be on the back of the poster or report cover.
 Refer to Scoresheet SF259 Each display must have a one-page essay (minimum) explaining why the exhibitor chose the area of display and what they learned from their project.
 Include any references used.